arivolispark/blog/README.md

 If A is an orthogonal matrix or orthonormal matrix, then (A) into (Transpose of A) = I.

-PCA is nothing but Identity decomposition.
+Principle Component Analysis (PCA) is nothing but Identity decomposition.

 Eigen decomposition of vectors:
 Eigen values and Eigen vectors exist in 'complex' space.
 It exists only sometimes 'real' space.

+If the value and direction are unaffected, then they are independent (from a transformation perspective).

 # Notes
 Submatrix = co-factor